seraogianluca/GIAR/docs/Implementation.md

 Query | Read | Write
 ----- | ---- | -----
-Sign-up | Once each nickname and email character pressed | One Sign-in | Two | None
+Sign-up | 1 each nickname and email character pressed | 1
+Sign-in | 2 | 0
-Search a game | One each character pressed | None
+Search a game | 1 each character pressed | 0
-Get game informations | One | None
+Get game informations | 1 | 0
-Rate a game | None | Ten
+Rate a game | 0 | 10
-Browse a list | One | None
+Browse a list | 1 | 0
-Add game to a list | None | Four
+Add game to a list | 0 | 4
-Remove game from a list | None | Two
+Remove game from a list | 0 | 2
-Browse games | One each index entry | None
+Browse games | 1 each index entry | 0
-Top ten per platform | Pipeline execution | None
+Top ten per platform | Pipeline execution | 0

 **Administrator:**

 Query | Read | Write
 ----- | ---- | -----
-Search a game | One each character pressed | None
+Search a game | 1 each character pressed | 0
-Get game informations | One | None
+Get game informations | 1 | 0
-Insert a game | 2 | One
+Insert a game | 2 | 1
-Delete a game | None | One
+Delete a game | 0 | 1
-Update a game | 2 | One
+Update a game | 2 | 1
-Owned game distribution per country | Pipeline execution | None
+Owned game distribution per country | Pipeline execution | 0

 **N.B.**
 Read and write volumes are calculated considering the worst case.